 If you buy a BMW, you buy a great driving experience above all else.
 And on that promise, the X2 dully delivers.

-With a 2.0-liter turbo-four under its hood that can churn out 228 horsepower and 258 pound-feet of torque or a whopping 302 horsepower on the M35i, the BMW X2 is an absolute joy to drive.
+With a 2.0-liter turbo-four under its hood that can churn out 228 hp and 258 pound-feet of torque (350 Nm) or a whopping 302 hp on the M35i, the BMW X2 is an absolute joy to drive.
 It also looks and feels high-end, inside and out, a true testament of German engineering, craftsmanship, and attention to detail.

 A responsive 8.8-inch color touch and Adaptive Cruise Control help X2’s case but not enough to justify the price tag.
 If you’re looking for nothing more than a fun drive and a premium look and feel, the X2 should be high on your shortlist.
 But if you also need more modern tech, active safety features, and complete smartphone connectivity, you’d best look elsewhere on our list.